JayWalker512/TMOOS/readme.txt

 Guidelines and rules for code:
 *Absolutely no recursion!
 *All memory must be statically allocated.
+*Initialize variables explicitly in functions, not implicitly (please).

 The project was started in January 2013.
 Copyright Brandon Foltz.
 See license.txt for details.